anjiajun39/RAG-Retrieval/rag_retrieval/train/reranker/README.md

 >./logs/training_llm_deepspeed1.log &
 ```

-**Parameter Explanation**

-Multi-gpu training config_file:
+### Parameter Explanation

+Configuration file for multi-GPU training:

 - For BERT-like models, fsdp is used by default to support multi-GPU training.
-Here are examples of configuration files:
+Here is an example of the configuration file.
-  - [default_fsdp](https://github.com/NLPJCL/RAG-Retrieval/blob/master/config/default_fsdp.yaml): Use this configuration file for training a ranking model from scratch based on hfl/chinese-roberta-wwm-ext.
+  - [default_fsdp](https://github.com/NLPJCL/RAG-Retrieval/blob/master/config/default_fsdp.yaml): If you want to train a ranking model from scratch based on hfl/chinese-roberta-wwm-ext, use this configuration file.
-  - [xlmroberta_default_config](https://github.com/NLPJCL/RAG-Retrieval/blob/master/config/xlmroberta_default_config.yaml): Use this configuration file for fine-tuning based on BAAI/bge-reranker-base, maidalun1020/bce-reranker-base_v1, or BAAI/bge-reranker-v2-m3, as they are all trained based on the multilingual XLMRoberta.
+  - [xlmroberta_default_config](https://github.com/NLPJCL/RAG-Retrieval/blob/master/config/xlmroberta_default_config.yaml): If you want to fine-tune on the basis of BAAI/bge-reranker-base, maidalun1020/bce-reranker-base_v1, BAAI/bge-reranker-v2-m3, use this configuration file, as they are all trained based on the multilingual XLMRoberta.

 - For LLM-like models, it is recommended to use deepspeed to support multi-GPU training.
-Currently, only the training stages of zero1 and zero2 are supported.
-Below are examples of configuration files.
+Currently, only zero1 and zero2 are supported during the training phase.
+Here are examples of the configuration files.
   - [deepspeed_zero1](https://github.com/NLPJCL/RAG-Retrieval/blob/master/config/deepspeed/deepspeed_zero1.yaml)
   - [deepspeed_zero2](https://github.com/NLPJCL/RAG-Retrieval/blob/master/config/deepspeed/deepspeed_zero2.yaml)

-- Modifications for multi-GPU training configuration:
+- Modification of the multi-GPU training configuration file:
-  - Change `CUDA_VISIBLE_DEVICES="0"` in the command
+  - Modify the CUDA_VISIBLE_DEVICES="0" in the command to the multi-GPUs you want to set.
-  - Modify the `num_processes` in the aforementioned configuration files to the number of GPUs you want to use.
+  - Modify the `num_processes` in the above-mentioned configuration file to the number of GPUs you want to run.

 Model-related:
-- `model_name_or_path`: The name of the open-source reranker model or the local server location where it is downloaded.
-Examples: BAAI/bge-reranker-base, maidalun1020/bce-reranker-base_v1.
-Training from scratch is also possible, such as using BERT: hfl/chinese-roberta-wwm-ext and LLM: Qwen/Qwen2.5-1.5B.
+- `model_name_or_path`: The name of the open-source reranker model or the location on the local server where it is downloaded.
+For example: BAAI/bge-reranker-base, maidalun1020/bce-reranker-base_v1.
+You can also train from scratch, such as BERT: hfl/chinese-roberta-wwm-ext and LLM: Qwen/Qwen2.5-1.5B.
-- `model_type`: Currently supports bert_encoder or llm_decoder class models.
+- `model_type`: Currently, bert_encoder or llm_decoder type models are supported.
-- `max_len`: The maximum input length supported by the model.
+- `max_len`: The maximum input length supported by the data.

 Dataset-related:
-- `train_dataset`: The training dataset, format as described above.
+- `train_dataset`: The training dataset, with the format described above.
-- `val_dataset`: The validation dataset, same format as the training dataset.(If not, just set it to empty)
+- `val_dataset`: The validation dataset, with the same format as the training dataset (if there is none, set it to None).
-- `max_label`: The maximum label in the dataset, default is 1.
+- `max_label`: The maximum label in the dataset, with a default value of 1.
-- `min_label`: The minimum label in the dataset, default is 0.
+- `min_label`: The minimum label in the dataset, with a default value of 0.

 Training-related:
-- `output_dir`: Directory for saving checkpoints and the final model during training.
+- `output_dir`: The directory for saving the checkpoints during training and the final model.
-- `loss_type`: Choose from point_ce (cross-entropy loss) and point_mse (mean squared error loss).
+- `loss_type`: Choose from point_ce (Cross Entropy Loss) and point_mse (Mean Squared Error Loss).
-- `epoch`: Number of epochs to train the model on the dataset.
+- `epoch`: The number of epochs the model is trained on the training dataset.
-- `lr`: Learning rate, typically between 1e-5 and 5e-5.
+- `lr`: The learning rate, generally between 1e-5 and 5e-5.
-- `batch_size`: Number of query-doc pairs in each batch.
+- `batch_size`: The number of query-doc pairs in each batch.
-- `seed`: Set a consistent seed for reproducibility of experimental results.
+- `seed`: Set a unified seed for reproducibility of experimental results.
-- `warmup_proportion`: Proportion of warmup steps to total model update steps.
-If set to 0, no warmup is performed, and cosine decay is applied directly from the set `lr`.
+- `warmup_proportion`: The proportion of the number of learning rate warm-up steps to the total number of model update steps.
+If set to 0, no learning rate warm-up will be performed, and the cosine annealing will start directly from the set `lr`.
+- `stable_proportion`: The proportion of the number of steps where the learning rate remains stable to the total number of model update steps, with a default value of 0.
-- `gradient_accumulation_steps`: Number of gradient accumulation steps.
-The actual batch size is `batch_size` * `gradient_accumulation_steps` * `num_of_GPUs`.
+- `gradient_accumulation_steps`: The number of gradient accumulation steps.
+The actual batch_size of the model is equal to `batch_size` * `gradient_accumulation_steps` * `num_of_GPUs`.
-- `mixed_precision`: Whether to use mixed precision training to reduce GPU memory requirements.
-Mixed precision training optimizes memory usage by using low precision for computations and high precision for parameter updates. bf16 (Brain Floating Point 16) can effectively reduce anomalies in loss scaling but is only supported by some hardware.
+- `mixed_precision`: Whether to perform mixed-precision training to reduce the memory requirement.
+Mixed-precision training optimizes memory usage by using low precision for calculations and high precision for parameter updates.
+And bf16 (Brain Floating Point 16) can effectively reduce abnormal situations of loss scaling, but this type is only supported by some hardware.
 - `save_on_epoch_end`: Whether to save the model at the end of each epoch.
-- `num_max_checkpoints`: Controls the maximum number of checkpoints saved during a single training session.
+- `num_max_checkpoints`: Control the maximum number of checkpoints saved in a single training session.
-- `log_interval`: Log loss every x parameter updates.
+- `log_interval`: The model records the loss every x parameter updates.
-- `log_with`: Visualization tool, choose from wandb and tensorboard.
+- `log_with`: Visualization tools, choose from wandb and tensorboard.

-Model Parameters:
+Model parameters:
-- `num_labels`: Number of logits output by the model, corresponding to the number of classification categories.
+- `num_labels`: The number of logits output by the model, that is, the number of classification categories of the model.
-- For LLM used in discriminative ranking, the input format needs to be manually constructed, introducing the following parameters:
+- When an LLM is used for discriminative ranking scoring, the input format needs to be manually constructed, introducing the following parameters:
-  - `query_format`, e.g., "query: {}"
+  - `query_format`, e.g. "query: {}"
-  - `document_format`, e.g., "document: {}"
+  - `document_format`, e.g. "document: {}"
-  - `seq`: Separates the query and document parts, e.g., " "
+  - `seq`: Separate the query and document parts, e.g. " "
-  - `special_token`: Indicates the end of the document content, prompting the model to start scoring.
-It can be any token, e.g., "\</s>"
+  - `special_token`: Indicate the end of the document content and guide the model to start scoring.
+Theoretically, it can be any token, e.g. "\</s>"
-  - Overall format: "query: xxx document: xxx\</s>"
+  - The overall format is: "query: xxx document: xxx\</s>"

 # Loading the Model for Prediction

-For saved models, you can easily load them for prediction.
+For the saved model, you can easily load the model for prediction.

-Cross-Encoder Models（BERT-like）
+Cross-Encoder model (BERT-like)
 ```python
 ckpt_path = "./bge-reranker-m3-base"
 reranker = CrossEncoder.from_pretrained(